-IN THE SUMMER OF 1977, at the last drive-in theater, a young boy watches in awe as a small band of rebels defeat an evil empire in Star Wars.
+IN THE SUMMER OF 1977, at the last drive-in theater, a young boy watches in awe as a small band of rebels defeats an evil empire in Star Wars.
 On the way home, he sees echoes of his father’s post-traumatic stress from the Vietnam War, which will soon tear his family apart—and begin his own unravelling.

 Remember Who You Want To Be is the epic coming-of-age tale of Roger Evans and his enduring search for meaning, family, and identity.
 Along the way, Roger gets guidance from his beloved grandfather, who offers both wisdom and warning: